 George Lansbury Memorial – The site of 39 Bow Road the former home of George Lansbury

 George Lansbury, a long time campaigner for women’s suffrage, had a huge influence on the formation of the East London Federation of Suffragettes.
-He was elected to parliament in December 1910 as an Independent Labour MP for Bow and Bromley but found little support for his belief in women’s suffrage from his colleagues who he described as a “weak and flabby lot“.
+He was elected to parliament in December 1910 as an Independent Labour MP for Bow and Bromley.
+Hpwever her found little support for his belief in women’s suffrage from his colleagues.
+Describing them as a “weak and flabby lot“.

-He was also once suspended from the house of commons after an impassioned attack on the prime minister Herbert Asquith for the act of force feeding.
-He shook his fist and shouted “You will go down as a man who tortured innocent women.”
+He was also once suspended from the house of commons after an impassioned attack on the prime minister Herbert Asquith.
+This was for the act of force feeding.
+Shaking his fist and shouting “You will go down as a man who tortured innocent women“.
 Then adding “Why, you’re beneath contempt.
 You call yourself a gentleman, and you forcibly feed and murder women in this fashion.
 You ought to be driven out of office.”

 Unhappy at the lack of action regarding the issue of women’s suffrage, he resigned his seat in order to stand as a ‘votes for women‘ candidate in late 1912 and it was at this point that Sylvia Pankhurst originally came to the East End, initially to campaign for Lansbury as a representative of the Women’s Social and Political Union.
 He didn’t get elected but continued to support Pankhurst as she chose to stay on in the area and continue her fight to to champion the cause of suffrage.